 Types of TikTok Influencer Marketing Campaigns

-Once you think that you have found the right influencer, it is time to talk with him or her about designing a campaign.
+Once you think that you have found the right influencer, it is time to talk with them about designing a campaign.
 TikTok influencer marketing has a slightly different feel from other platforms, because of its young audience and offbeat format.
-Nonetheless, there are some common types of campaign that are often a hit with users.
+Nonetheless, there are some common types of campaigns that are often a hit with users.

 Challenges are an important part of TikTok culture.
 To start a branded challenge, have your influencer create a branded hashtag.
 Then, he or she will make a video that introduces a challenge to make a specific kind of video.
 As creators make new videos, the hashtag is used to encourage others.
 These campaigns are primarily focused on brand awareness.